AriaSalvatrice/synth-printer/README.md

 It's based on [CadQuery](https://github.com/CadQuery/cadquery), but provides a greatly simplified syntax focusing only on synth panels.
 It's meant to create panels that print right out of the box: they account for tolerances, and they provide footprints that match the kind of synth diy hardware you'll find in the wild.
 I've made a lot of panels using this system already.
 My goal is to make it so things will fit on your first attempt.

 It's very much for the sort of DIY builds that use prototype boards, or PCBs mounted perpendicularly and wired to the panel.
-For the sort of DIY builds with sandwiched PCBs mounted in parllel, there's no guarantee the footprints will fit.
+For the sort of DIY builds with sandwiched PCBs mounted in parallel, there's no guarantee the footprints will fit.

 Due to its very limited audience, this system is very minimal, hacky, and rough around the edges.
 Still, it should be easy to learn how to get it going, and I'm happy to help if it gives you trouble.
 Synth Printer mostly focuses on my own needs: I build in the Kosmo format, which is bigger than Eurorack, so I tend to use bigger hardware options, such as big 6.3mm jacks.